ayeshaa7/ayeshaa7/README.md

 <p>
-I am interested in building applications to ease the lives of people with special needs!
-I am open to helping and collaborating on any project for people with special needs. 🌱
+I am interested in building applications to ease the lives of people with special needs! 🌱

 I am also open to building websites and applications for student entrepreneurs, FREE OF CHARGE. ⚡😊🤝